alco-company/mortimer-bellis/WORKLOG.md

 - check all icon files - for PWA and all
 - timer (play) på desktop
 - check that import users still works
+- CSRF token on login ages out - fix
+- truncate on time_materials header

+### 20/2/2025

+- fix _pdf partials for all models

 ### 18/2/2024